-Please use this section to expand on question 1, making sure that you include a chronological timeline of events explaining their significance to the appeal.
-When referencing specific units and assessments please include the unit code and full unit title.
+Your summary should include a chronological timeline of events explaining their significance to the appeal and how your evidence supports your appeal.
+If you are applying on multiple grounds, please structure your summary to reflect the information you are providing for each ground.
+When referencing specific units and assessments please include the unit code(s) and full unit title(s)